Fountaincoder/microtsetlin/README.md

 ```python
 update_action = np.random.choice([REWARD,INACTION,PENALTY],p=update_tuple)
 ```
-I'm not sure this need but it's in the original paper.
+I'm not sure this is needed but it's in the original paper.
 The clever piece of this work is the choice of learning updates, this document will not explain this in detail, but refer you to the section on nash equilibriums in the original paper.